ltorres97/One_Shot_Siamese_Network_Low_Data_Drug_Discovery/src/README.txt

         -> implements KNN and naive algortihms.

   - process_data.py
-        -> Butina Clustering algorithm and the Tanimoto distance to perform the clustering;
+        -> Butina Clustering algorithm and the Tanimoto distance to cluster data;
         -> Process the data to form groups with 'group_size' elements each according to the clusters obtained;
         -> SMILES are encoded into binary matrices based on a dictionary of characters;
         -> Data is organized and pre-processed to serve as an input to the Siamese model.